 - Conversions (newsletter sign-ups, registering an account, etc)

-Once you have identified the primary goal, you can start working on the strategy.
+Once you have identified the primary goal, you can start working on your viral marketing strategy.
 Follow the steps and tips below to build a fast-growing campaign:

-#1 Narrow down your campaign to your product's target audience:
+Step #1: Narrow down your campaign to your product's target audience

 Instead of curating content for everyone, get specific about who the product or service is for.
 This will allow you to create a more powerful impact as it will be tailored to the consumers' needs.

-#2 Simplify your language and showcase a clear message:
+Step #2: Simplify your language and showcase a clear message

 Avoid industry jargon and complex terms as much as possible.
 It takes out the fun and makes posts seem like study material.

-#3 Identify the optimal social media channels for your strategy:
+Step #3: Identify the optimal social media channels for your viral marketing strategy